moveit/moveit2_tutorials/doc/moveit_cpp/moveitcpp_tutorial.rst

   ros2 launch moveit2_tutorials moveit_cpp_tutorial.launch.py

 After a short moment, the RViz window should appear and look similar to the one at the top of this page.
-To progress through each demo step either press the **Next** button in the **RvizVisualToolsGui** panel at the bottom of the screen or select **Key Tool** in the **Tools** panel at the top of the screen and then press **N** on your keyboard while RViz is focused.
+To progress through each demo step either press the **Next** button in the **RvizVisualToolsGui** panel at the bottom of the screen or select **Key Tool** in the **Tools** panel at the top of the screen and then press **0** on your keyboard while RViz is focused.

 The Entire Code
 ---------------